Atharva309/Atharva309/README.md

 ### 🚀 Notable Data Visualisation Projects
 - **[Interactive Dashboard for Video Games - Power BI](https://github.com/Atharva309/Interactive-Video-Game-Dashboard-using-PowerBI)**: Interactive Video Game Dashboard using PowerBI
+- **[Interactive Dashboard for Car Sales using PowerBI](https://github.com/Atharva309/Car-Sales-Dashboard)**: A Advanced and Interactive Dashboard for Car Sales and more using PowerBI

 ### 🚀 Other Projects